Financial

 As mentioned, with Pepper, you’ll earn points for each gift card purchase you make.
 Well, you can then use those points to purchase more gift cards!

 To do this, just select which brand you want to redeem your points for.
-Then, tap the ‘+’ icon next to where it says “[brand name] Cash.”
-Currently, you redeem points in increments of 20, which works out to $5.
-Once you’ve selected how many points you want to redeem, hit the “Apply X points now” button and your corresponding dollar amount will display.
+Then, tap the ‘+’ icon next to where it says “Apply Points.”
+Currently, you redeem points in increments of $5.
+Once you’ve selected how many points you want to redeem, you can complete your transaction by covering the entire purchase in points or selecting a regular form of payment for the difference.

-From there, you can either purchase a gift card for the exact amount of points you’re redeeming or use the points to cover a portion of your total.
 On that note, if you do choose the latter option you will still earn more points on the difference.
-For example, if you use $5 in points to purchase a $50 gift card, you’d earn 9 points on the $45 you spent out of pocket.
+For example, if you use $5 in points to purchase a $50 gift card with a 5x rate, you’d earn 4,500 points on the $45 you spent out of pocket.

 Referral bonus and other offers